Phyllis Calvert: Stardom

 Calvert was by now well established in British films.
 She did not become a star, however, until given one of the four leading roles in the Gainsborough melodrama The Man in Grey (1943).
 The movie was a huge success, making her and her three co-stars – Stewart Granger, James Mason and Margaret Lockwood – genuine box office stars in Britain.

 Calvert followed it with Fanny by Gaslight (1944), co-starring Granger and Mason, which was another big hit.
 Also popular was Two Thousand Women (1944), made by Launder and Gilliat, about British women interned in occupied France.
 It co-starred Patricia Roc, who appeared with Calvert and Granger in Madonna of the Seven Moons (1945), another Gainsborough melodrama, and another hit.
 Calvert's successful run at the box office continued when she and Mason were reunited in They Were Sisters (1945), a more contemporary-set Gainsborough melodrama.
 Exhibitors voted her the fifth-most popular star of 1945 in Britain.

-She was one of Stewart Granger's loves in The Magic Bow (1946) and had the female lead in a drama about colonialism in Africa Men of Two Worlds (1946), made a few years before being released.
+She was one of Stewart Granger's loves in The Magic Bow (1946), a biopic about Niccolo Paganini, and had the female lead in a drama about colonialism in Africa Men of Two Worlds (1946), made a few years before being released.
 It was a success, though not profitable because of its high cost.
 The Root of All Evil (1947) was one of the last of the Gainsborough melodramas.
 She was voted the sixth most popular British star at the box office in 1946.